9623Y/9623Y-Spin-Up-Notebook/README.md

 We started building the gear boxes for the launcher.
 By starting with the gear boxes, we are able to build the rest of the launcher around the space available after adding them in.

 ### **End of Entry Thoughts**
+While we weren't able to get much farther on the intake, we were able to start on the launcher and redesign our prototype beforehand to fit a smaller area.